AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/amazon-ads.md

 ### Activation and targeting {#activation-and-targeting}

 This integration with Amazon DSP allows Amazon Ads advertisers to pass advertiser CDP segments from Adobe Experience Platform to Amazon's DSP to create advertiser audiences for advertising targeting.
 Audiences may be selected within the Amazon DSP for positive targeting, as well as negative targeting (suppression).
-Additionally, using signals generated through Amazon Marketing Cloud, advertisers can optimize their advertiser audiences which will synchronize audience changes with Amazon DSP.

 ## Prerequisites {#prerequisites}